-Buyers are more comfortable shopping from sellers who offer clear return policies, even though most buyers will never return an item.
-We've found that sellers who have clear return policies on their listings typically sell a higher percentage of their items than sellers who don't.
+Buyers are more comfortable shopping with sellers who accept returns, even though most buyers will never return an item.
+We've found that items that have clear return policies typically sell better than items that don't.

 To create a return policy:

-In the Other things you'd like buyers to know section of the listing form, select Returns Accepted or Returns Not Accepted from the Return policy drop-down menu.
-If you don't see a drop-down menu, click the Change link, and then select Returns Accepted or Returns Not Accepted.
+Add other details section of the listing form, select Returns Accepted or No returns accepted from the Return policy drop-down menu.
+If you don't see a drop-down menu, click the Change your return policy link, and then select Returns Accepted or No returns accepted.

 Select the number of days a buyer has to notify you that they want to return an item

 Specify a restocking fee, if any

 You can also use business policies to create your return policy.

 The clearer and more buyer-friendly your return policy, the more secure your buyers will feel shopping with you.
 The following recommendations can help increase buyer satisfaction, improve the likelihood your item will sell, and earn you higher detailed seller ratings.
 Learn more about our selling practices policy.